 Bill H.59, introduced by Representative Hooper of Burlington, seeks to amend the charter of the City of Burlington to enhance the governance and oversight of the City Police Department.
 The proposed amendments authorize the Board of Police Commissioners and the Chief of Police to jointly propose rules and regulations for the Police Department, establish procedures for reviewing allegations of misconduct, and request the formation of an independent panel to resolve disputes regarding recommendations made after investigations.
 The amendments also emphasize the need for the Board to represent the diverse constituents of the city, including historically marginalized communities.

 Key changes in the bill include the approval of the charter amendments by the General Assembly, which were previously endorsed by voters on November 5, 2024.
-The amendments redefine the composition and responsibilities of the Board of Police Commissioners, allowing them to receive and review misconduct allegations, conduct independent investigations, and recommend alternative dispositions.
-Additionally, the Chief of Police is required to provide timely updates on investigations, and the Board can request further information as needed.
-The bill also outlines the process for handling complaints against the Chief of Police, ensuring that an independent panel can be formed to address disputes regarding disciplinary actions.
+The amendments redefine the composition and responsibilities of the Board of Police Commissioners, allowing it to receive and review misconduct allegations, conduct independent investigations, and recommend alternative dispositions.
+Additionally, the Chief of Police's authority is clarified, including the process for suspending or dismissing officers, and the establishment of an independent panel to address disputes between the Chief and the Board.
 The act is set to take effect upon passage.